chriswessels/meteor-tupperware/README.md

 1. meteor-tupperware supports configuring additional build flags (like --mobile-settings or --server). meteord is not this flexible.

-1. meteor-tupperware doesn't include PhantomJS by default, but you can include it with one setting. meteord bundles it in irrespective of necessity (and this produces larger images).
+1. meteor-tupperware doesn't include PhantomJS by default, but you can include it with one setting. meteord bundles it in irrespective of necessity (producing larger images).

 1. meteor-tupperware allows you to easily include ImageMagick if it is a dependency of your app.